-Transfer SOAR is a required day-long orientation experience for transfer students designed to help with the transition to Augsburg University.
-Students will learn about Augsburg resources and services, hear about academic programs, and discover why being a part of the Augsburg community is so rewarding.
+Transfer SOAR / Spring SOAR is a required day-long orientation experience for transfer students designed to help with the transition to Augsburg University.
+Students will learn about University resources and services, hear about academic programs, and discover why being a part of the Augsburg community is so rewarding.

-Auggie Days is a required on-campus orientation experience for incoming first-year day students, which is designed to complement SOAR, provide opportunities to enhance academic and personal success, and offer a helpful advantage in starting at Augsburg University.
+Auggie Days is a required week-long orientation experience for incoming first-year students designed to complement SOAR, provide opportunities to enhance academic and personal success, and offer a helpful advantage in starting at Augsburg University.